dainlinda/TOEFLPractice/independent/agree-disagree/230311_technology_made_world_better.md

 - isolation from tech
   - automation of ordering at a coffee shop leaves elderly out

-# Answer
+# My answer

 Different kind of technology has been improving life quality of people.
 Some says technology is harmful since it spreads ~~unprecedent~~unprecedented crime and leaves specific group of people out.
-Nevertheless, I agree with statement that world got better place due to technology.
+Nevertheless, I agree with statement that world got(informal) better place due to technology.
 There are three reasons which support my opinion.

 To begin with, the development of technology prolonged one's life span by keeping people safe from danger.
 In the past, the factor which ~~threatend~~threatened human being the most was nature.
 More than ~~bilions~~millions of people have died from disease, hunger, and temperature.
 The development of technology keeps people safe from these factors.
 People can stay cool in the summer with Air ~~conditional~~conditioning and pan and stay warm in the winter with heater.
 People can also survive from drought due to improvement of food saving technology.
 There is no need to even mention how medical technology improved.